-In 1977 after a backpacking trip with family and friends, my Dad and I designed the first Fry-Bake.
-He had the knowledge and experience of metal manufacturing with a facility for production.
-I had the field experience to know where to start with a design.
+In 1977 after a backpacking trip with family and friends, Pam Banks and her Dad designed the first Fry-Bake.
+Dad had the knowledge and experience of metal manufacturing with a facility for production.
+Pam had some field experience to know where to start with a design.

 In 2010 Fry-Bake redesigned and started producing PotGripz from food grade aluminum to fill the need for a lightweight, low cost pot lifter for use with the Fry-Bake.
 Marlborough Foundry, Inc is a small manufacturer in Marlborough, Massachusetts where PotGripz parts are poured from molten aluminum into sand casted molds.
 Pam then assembles the parts with a bolt and locknut.